 Arch-supporting insoles – Shoe inserts that properly support the arch will do wonders for your feet.
-Products like the Stride or Stride Thin provide medical-grade arch support in precision sizing – an important factor when picking insoles that fit your specific foot.
+All Tread Labs insoles provide medical-grade arch support in precision sizing – an important factor when picking insoles that fit your specific foot.

 Unlike aftermarket shoe inserts, custom orthotics (also called orthopedic insoles), are inserts that have been prescribed by a doctor and constructed for your specific foot.
 There are two main types of custom-made shoe inserts:

 Accommodative orthotics – These prescription shoe inserts are designed to provide cushion and support.
 They are custom-fitted for people suffering from diabetic foot ulcers or painful calluses on the bottom of their feet.

 Functional orthotic –Like over-the-counter insoles, these orthotics control abnormal motion and treat foot pain and injuries.
 Functional orthotics are often crafted of semi-rigid materials like plastic and carbon fiber.
 They have strong arch support.
 As William R. Olson, DPM, and former President of the American Academy of Podiatric Sports Medicine (AAPSM) writes, “The purpose of the functional orthotic is to accurately and precisely position the foot throughout the gait cycle so as to promote proper function.”